Everything about paper shredders

 Manual feed or automatic shredder

-Paper shredders can be divided in two variants, manual feed and auto feed paper shredders.
+Paper shredders can be divided into two variants, manual feed and auto feed paper shredders.

 Manual feed paper shredder